-Jenae Holtz Introduced Codi Andersen as the OT/PT Supervisor.
+Jenae Holtz introduced Codi Andersen as the Occupational Therapy/Physical Therapy Supervisor.
 Codi has been with CAHELP JPA for many years and will now be leading the team.

-Jenae expressed that she is thankful for all of the committee members and reminded everyone to be thankful even in hard times.
+Jenae expressed that she is thankful for all of the committee members and what they do for others.
+She reminded everyone to be thankful even in hard times.